pragmint/open-practices/capabilities/visibility-of-work-in-the-value-stream.md

 # [Visibility of Work in the Value Stream](https://dora.dev/capabilities/work-visibility-in-value-stream/)

-Visibility of work refers to...

-A value stream is...

-Visibility of work in the value stream is an important capability for software teams because it reveals wasted time, like slow code reviews or long deployment cycles, and provides clarity and guidance for improving workflows and more quickly delivering value.

-To create visibility of work as it passes through a value stream, you first need to map out the value stream.
+To create visibility of work as it passes through all steps of software delivery, you must map out the entire process — or the value stream.
 A Value Stream Map (VSM) is a visual tool that outlines all the steps in delivering software, from idea to deployment.
 It highlights how work flows across teams, helping identify delays, bottlenecks, and inefficiencies.

+Visibility of Work in the Value Stream is an important capability for software teams because it reveals wasted time, like slow code reviews or long deployment cycles, and provides clarity and guidance for improving workflows and more quickly delivering value.

 High-performing software teams not only have clearly defined VSMs, they also track the flow-related metrics for each phase of work, such as:

 - **Lead Time**: Total time from accepting work to handing it off (including waiting).
 - **Process Time**: Total time to complete a task without interruptions.